 Follow-up participatory workshop

 After feedback on the Futures workshop during day 1, participants decided to create four thematic groups (i.e., Governance and advocacy, Livestock production, Crop production and Ecotourism) to identify activities to be implemented during the project.
-Each thematic group had to come up with activities to start the pathway towards the desired scenario in 20 years.
+Each thematic group had to come up with activities related to their thematic in order to initiate the path towards the desired state of each driving force in the Bye Poverty! narrative in 20 years.
 Group committees were created with a membership based on interests and also the need for equitable representation in the presence of the facilitatory team members.

-As a focus for this study, in addition to a list of theme and activities (Table 3), the LPS group listed also the material needed to complete activities for their thematic group.
+As a focus for this study, in addition to a list of sub-theme and activities (Table 3), the LPS group listed also the material needed to complete activities for their thematic group.

-Table 3: Sub-themes and activities identified by the livestock production system thematic group
+Table 3: Sub-themes and activities as identified by the members of the livestock production system thematic group, one of the four thematic groups created following the future workshop